magicleap/developer-portal-docs/docs/guides/arcloud/_deployment_verification.md

-Once the ARCloud deployment completes, the deployment script will print out a cluster information similar to:
+Once the AR Cloud deployment completes, the deployment script will print out the cluster information similar to:

 ```shell showLineNumbers
 ------------------------------